The Keller-Osserman problem for the k-Hessian operator: The Proof of Theorem

 \section{The Proof of Theorem \ref{1.C4}}

 We are devoting this section to prove Theorem \ref{1.C4}.
 A natural way to construct solutions in the case $k=1$ is by solving the finite datum Dirichlet problem and then letting the datum grow to infinity to obtain the conclusion (see also \cite{H}).
-In the same way, as for the case $k=1$, we prove the first implication.
-Let $u_{n}$ be the unique solution of the problem